sisoe24/hammerspoon-vscode/README.md

 - `Spoons: Path` - `hammerspoon.spoons.path`

-  Path where to create the Spoons.
+  The ath where to create the Spoons.
 Defaults to `~/.hammerspoon/Spoons`.
 If a custom path is specified, remember to add it to your `init.lua`.

   From Hammerspoon official [documentation](https://github.com/Hammerspoon/hammerspoon/blob/master/SPOONS.md#loading-a-spoon):